amadxx/pncpp/README.md

 # gxxtypes
-Simple wrapper (based on ctypes) for shared librares compiled by GCC
+Simple wrapper (based on ctypes) for C++ shared librares compiled by GCC

 # Overview